briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 <a href="https://github.com/briansteffens/bshift" target="_blank">bshift</a>,
 I quickly realized just how little I understood about Unicode.
-This is interesting, because I've been programming for awhile and nearly all text data is in Unicode these days.
+This is interesting, because I've been programming for awhile and nearly all text data is Unicode these days.
 It's amazing (or maybe scary) how much code I've written to process, store, and validate textual data without a great understanding of the format that data is in.

 There are a lot of great resources that go into the specifics of various aspects of Unicode, but I had a hard time fitting all of the pieces together